UPDATE: March 7, 2025: This article has been updated to reflect the most recent jobs, wage and turnover data.

 “What's already normal for a restaurant industry is also a pretty dynamic and hot labor market,” Kharazian said.
 “Because there's so much turnover and retention is such a top-of-mind issue for businesses.”

 Restaurant Dive has traced these labor trends in six graphs below, based on Bureau of Labor Statistics data.
-This data shows that sectoral employment has reached pre-pandemic levels and unemployment in the sector is fairly steady, while hires, quits and total separations have fallen slowly since early 2023.
+This data shows that sectoral employment has reached pre-pandemic levels and unemployment in the sector has increased since mid-2024, while hires, quits and total separations have fallen slowly since early 2023, and may have reached a rough equilibrium.

-Taken together, this data shows a clear, if small, loosening of the national restaurant labor market, indicating that workers are losing some power to demand high wages and exercise discretion in job choices.
+Taken together, this data shows a clear loosening of the national restaurant labor market, indicating that workers are losing some power to demand high wages and exercise discretion in job choices.

 These graphs will be updated monthly, and we will refresh our analysis to reflect changes in major labor market trends.